 Recipients can also gain premium access to the various technology tools Google owns, including:

 Google Ad Grants require your nonprofit to request a Google for Nonprofits account.
-Any charitable organization recognized by its country as a legitimate nonprofit in good standing is eligible.
+Eligible nonprofit organizations are any charitable organizations recognized by their country as legitimate nonprofits in good standing.

 Exceptions to eligibility include organizations that are: